MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognizer-component-in-powerapps.md

 TextRecognizer1.Selected.Text
 ```

-This expression concatenates the values from the 'Text' property of the `TextRecognizer1` control with a comma and space separator.
+This expression concatenates the values from the `Text` property of the `TextRecognizer1` control with a comma and space separator.

 ```power-fx
 Concat(TextRecognizer1.Results,Text,", ")